© Val Thorens

 Technologies to know about

 Short for Multi Impact Protection System, this is a safety feature that's added to many higher end helmets and is becoming a lot more commonplace in the industry.
 Developed in 1996, Mips is designed to help protect the brain from a fall at an angle (this is how most skiers/snowboarders fall).
-Allowing the helmet to move around on the head with a layer that sits between the liner and the shell, this low friction layer lessens the trauma of any impact, resulting in fewer and less big brain injuries.
+Allowing the helmet to move around on the head with a layer that sits between the liner and the shell, this low friction layer lessens the trauma of any impact, resulting in fewer big brain injuries.
 These helmets do cost more than those without, but if you can afford it this is one safety feature that's worth investing in - we only have one brain after all.

 Developed by Atomic for their helmets, it stands for Atomic Multi-directional Impact Deflector and is similar to Mips in many ways.
 The dual density protection foam absorbs shocks and impacts, thereby providing better protection against angled impacts.